afauch/SSUI-Homework-5/README.md

 ```

 ### States
-Crayon also provides Editor components that make it easy to quickly define GameObject properties common states like hover, selected, and default.
+Crayon also provides Editor components that make it easy to quickly define GameObject properties for common states like `hover`, `selected`, and `default`.
+The component also lets you define custom states that might be relevant to your own app.
 ```
 Inspector > Add Component > UI States
 ```